sirio7g/ec2/README.md

 export PATH=$PATH:$EC2_SCRIPT_HOME/bin
 ```

-you can do it persistent by adding the above line to your .bash_profile or .profile file in your home directory.
+persistent it by adding the above line to your ~/.bash_profile or ~/.profile.

 # Usage